hahey/lanyon-hakyll/README.md

 ```
 <body class="theme-base-0d">
 ```
-For the available the color theme classes, please look at [Lanyon](https://github.com/poole/lanyon#themes).
+For the available color theme classes, please look at [the repository of Lanyon](https://github.com/poole/lanyon#themes).